May 23, 1994: The day Martina Navratilova broke her racquet as she bid farewell to Roland-Garros

 The greatest singles, doubles, and mixed doubles player who ever lived.Billie Jean King on Martina Navratilova

 She also held a record of six consecutive Grand Slam titles between Wimbledon in 1983 and the US Open in 1984 (back then, the Australian Open was played in December), and she had held the world No 1 spot for 332 weeks, a record at the time.

-Navratilova, left-handed, played serve and volley like no one before.
+Navratilova, left-handed, played serve-and-volley like no one else before her.
 According to her greatest rival, Chris Evert, the Czech-born American took fitness to a new level in women’s tennis, introducing the idea of cross-training and playing other sports such as basketball in order to improve her physical condition.

 Navratilova’s career was strongly impacted by her rivalry with Evert, whom she faced a record 80 times through her career, holding a 43-37 lead, although Evert had won 21 of their first 25 encounters.
-Their matches were made even more dramatic by their opposing styles of play – Martina attacking the net at every opportunity while Chris was known for her more consistent baseline game.
-In fact, at Roland-Garros, they had faced each other four times in the final and Evert, the ultimate baseline player, defeated Navratilova three times (in 1975, 1985 and 1986) while Martina prevailed only once, in 1984.
+Their matches were even more dramatic due to their opposing styles of play – Martina attacked the net at every opportunity while Chris was known for her more consistent baseline game.
+In fact, at Roland-Garros, they had faced each other in four finals and Evert, the ultimate baseline player, defeated Navratilova three times (in 1975, 1985 and 1986) while Martina prevailed only once, in 1984.